YCWangVince/LLMs_meet_molecular_search/README.md

 ## Experiment Results
 We record the average running time and the top10 accuracy (in the prompt, we ask models to return 10 recommended molecules).
-GPT3.5 with RAG and additional rules outperform other method.
+GPT3.5 with RAG and additional rules outperform other method (0.36 top10 accuracy).

 ![Result_figure](results.png)